 Cable Rejuvenation Impact on Loss Factor (tan-Delta)

-We have treated a run of feeder cables that spans several miles utilizing Ultrinium™ 733 rejuvenation fluid.
-The cables are 35kV class XLPE and have 750 kcmil aluminum conductors.
+We have treated a run of feeder cables that spans several miles, utilizing Cablecure® 733 rejuvenation fluid.
+The cables are 35-kV class XLPE and have 750-kcmil aluminum conductors.
 We have noticed a decrease in voltage drop since the cables were treated.
-How, all knowing frog, might rejuvenation affect the power factor and the capacitance of the cable?
+How will rejuvenation affect the power factor and the capacitance of the cable?

 Herr Olderhoff concluded that there is absolutely no relationship between loss factor measurements and actual cable AC breakdown performance.

 In short, the loss factor is very variable after treatment with fluid at 0.1 Hz.
 The confounding, however, is not limited to 0.1 Hz.
-As you can see from the nearby graph, there is a very complex time-dependent and frequency-dependent relationship between treatment with PMDMS and loss factor or tangent delta.
-At 60 Hz where your query lies, that loss factor first goes down and then goes up.
-After 100 days the loss factor has increased from about 0.0003 to about 0.0008.
+As you can see from the graph, there is a very complex, time-dependent, and frequency-dependent relationship between treatment with PMDMS and loss factor or tangent delta.
+At 60 Hz, where your query lies, that loss factor first goes down and then goes up.
+After 100 days, the loss factor has increased from about 0.0003 to about 0.0008.

 Why is this so?
-The introduction of PMDMS changes a host of variables in the cable and these variables are all time dependent.
-Consider (as Bertini did in the aforementioned paper) that …
+The introduction of PMDMS changes a host of variables in the cable, and these variables are all time dependent.
+Consider (as Busby and Bertini did in Cable Rejuvenation Mechanisms: An Update) that:

-Water is removed from the conductor shield, which changes its electrical properties.
+• Water is removed from the conductor shield and insulation, which changes its electrical properties.

-Ben, the short answer is: Injection most certainly does affect the permittivity and therefore the capacitance of the cable.
+The short answer to your question is: Injection most certainly does affect the permittivity and therefore the capacitance of the cable.
 The effect is time dependent, quite unpredictable, modest, and will dissipate over the life of the treatment.